brillioccai/CCAI_BRILLIO/README.md

 **OVERVIEW**

-This project, named "FAQ_ASSIST IN CCAI" , utilizes the Dialogflow API to implement a FAQ_ASSIST system.
+This project, named "brldi-ds-capabilities-ccai" , utilizes the Dialogflow API to implement a FAQ_ASSIST system.
 Dialogflow is a natural language understanding platform that makes it easy to design and integrate conversational user interfaces into mobile apps, web applications, devices, bots, and more.
 The FAQ_ASSIST system built within this project aims to streamline the process of answering frequently asked questions (FAQs) by providing a conversational interface that can understand and respond to user queries in a natural language format.

 **Create knowedge base**